cdl-geneseo/geneseo-dictionary/U/UAA.md

 # UAA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : UAA

 Created by  Unknown User (kmh28), last modified on Nov 24, 2008

 Undergraduate Alumni Association. (noun) A student organization that maintains the link between past and present Geneseo students.